cdapio/cdap/cdap-docs/developers-manual/source/testing/testing.rst

     ProjectionTransform.class, ScriptFilterTransform.class, ValidatorTransform.class, CoreValidator.class,
     StructuredRecordToGenericRecordTransform.class);

-The first argument is the id of the plugin artifact, the second is the parent artifact it is extending, and the rest are classes that should be bundled in the JAR.
+The first argument is the id of the plugin artifact; the second is the parent artifact it is extending; and the remainder of the arguments are classes that should be bundled in the JAR.
 The packages of all these classes are included in the ``Export-Packages`` manifest attribute bundled in the JAR.
 When adding a plugin artifact this way, it is important to include all classes in your plugin packages, even if they are not used in your test case.
 This is to ensure that the JAR can trace all required dependencies to correctly build the JAR.

-The examples are taken straight from the ``BaseETLBatchTest`` contained in the ``cdap-etl-batch`` artifact included with CDAP.
+The examples are taken directly from the ``BaseETLBatchTest`` in the ``cdap-etl-batch`` artifact included with CDAP.